civicrm/civicrm-setup/README.md

 For a CMS integration (e.g. `civicrm-drupal` or `civicrm-wordpress`) which aims to incorporate an installer, you'll first need to initialize the setup runtime and get a reference to the `$setup` API:

-* Bootstrap the CMS/host environment
+* Bootstrap the CMS/host environment.
     * __Tip__: You may not need to do anything here -- this is often implicitly handled by the host environment.
 * Check if `civicrm-setup-autoload.php` exists.
     * If it exists, then we'll proceed.
     * If it doesn't exist, then don't try to setup.
 Fail or fallback gracefully.
 * Load `civicrm-setup-autoload.php`.
-* If necessary, add any extra autoloaders.
+* Load the CiviCRM class-loader.
     * Ex: If you use `civicrm` as a distinct sub-project (with its own `vendor` and autoloader), then you may need to load `CRM/Core/ClassLoader.php` and call `register()`.
-    * Ex: If you use `composer` to manage the full site-build (with CMS+Civi+dependencies), then no steps are required.
-Your CMS and/or Civi should provide a copy of `EventDispatcher` and `psr/log`.
+    * Ex: If you use `composer` to manage the full site-build (with CMS+Civi+dependencies), then you may not need to take any steps.
 * Initialize the `\Civi\Setup` subsystem.
     * Call `\Civi\Setup::init($modelValues = array(), $pluginCallback = NULL)`.
     * The `$modelValues` provides an opportunity to seed the configuration options, such as DSN and file-settings path.
 See the fields defined for the [Model](src/Setup/Model.php).
     * The `$pluginCallback` (`function(array $files) => array $files`) provides an opportunity to add/remove/override plugin files.
     * __Tip__: During initialization, some values may be autodetected.
 After initialization, you can inspect or revise these with `Civi\Setup::instance()->getModel()`.
-* Get a reference to the `$setup` API
+* Get a reference to the `$setup` API.
     * Call `$setup = Civi\Setup::instance()`.

 When you have a copy of the `$setup` API, there are a few ways to work with it.
 For example, you might load